ish-xyz/myStartup/README.md

 myStartup:

 * is using github.com to host the products & platform code.
-* has Kubernetes as base infrastructure layer.
+* wants Kubernetes/GKE as base infrastructure layer.
-* want a fully secure, automated and reliable platform.
+* wants a fully secure, automated and reliable platform.

+### Requirements:

+Kubernetes Cluster 1.16+

 ### myStartup Platform - Logical Layers (WIP)